MainulDip/JavaEveryday/java-language-tour.md

 // setting array length when creation int[] numbersArray = new int[20];

-// ArrayList, more conveinent than only array thing in java.
+// ArrayList, more convenient than only array thing in java.
 // Also index are called indices here ArrayList<String> array_str = new ArrayList<>();
 array_str.add("firstt student");